bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

 To perform linear colormapping in the browser, the :func:`~bokeh.transform.linear_cmap` function may be used.
-It accepts the name of a ``ColumnDataSource`` column to colormap, a palette (which can be a built-in palette name, or an actual list of colors), and min/max values for the color mapping range.
+It accepts the name of a ``ColumnDataSource`` column to colormap, a palette (which can be a built-in palette name or an actual list of colors), and min/max values for the color mapping range.
 The result can be passed to a color property on glyphs:

 .. code-block:: python